What is Fieldwork?

 I read that the Fieldwork course will satisfy my program requirement.
 How does that work?

-I am an international student, so can I get a work authorization?
+I am an international student.
+How can I get work authorization?
 How long does it take for it to be issued?

-Yes, you can get a Curricular Practical Training work authorization.
-It takes about a week.
+Yes, you can get Curricular Practical Training work authorization.
+It takes about a week for ISSO to process the application once it has been approved by the department.

 How many hours can I work?

-If you are an international student, the Curricular Practical Training work authorization requires you to work at least 100 hours (excluding exam week). you cannot, however, work more than 20 hours a week during the academic year, so please plan accordingly.
+If you are an international student, the Curricular Practical Training work authorization requires you to work at least 100 hours during the semester in which you are on CPT (excluding exam week).
+You cannot, however, work more than 20 hours a week during the academic year, so please plan accordingly.
 During the summer, the 100-hour requirement still applies, but you can work more than 20 hours a week.

 What is the grade based on?

-If you are an international student, please note that ISSO requires students to submit their Fieldwork reports to the CS Student Services before they can process the next Fieldwork applications.
-For example, Summer Fieldwork report receipt confirmation is necessary for ISSO to process the Fall Fieldwork application.
-If you have any questions about this, please email the CS Student Services.
+If you are an international student, please note that ISSO requires students to submit their Fieldwork reports to the Student Services Team (email@example.com) and their faculty advisor before they can process any subsequent Fieldwork applications.
+For example, ISSO will not process a fall Fieldwork application for a student unless CS@CU Student Services confirms that that student has submitted his/her summer Fieldwork report.
+If you have any questions about this, please email CS@CU Student Services.

-What happens if the company does not allow me to release some information about the project on which I worked?
+What happens if the company does not allow me to release some information about my project in my written report?

 You can work with your supervisor to write a report that is acceptable to the company.